AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 date: 2024-12-10
 theme: Review
 tags: [statistics, bayesian, methodology]
-excerpt: "A review on the modern Bayesian Methodology, and some commentary."
+excerpt: "A review on the modern Bayesian Methodology."
 ---

 # A Bayesian Methodology Workflow.
 Towards an all-encompassing framework.